Why You Should Be Taking Omega 3 Fish Oil Daily

 The challenge for fish oil use is the availability of popular pharmaceutical therapies for many of the conditions for which fish oil has been proposed.
 However, the increase in interest for more natural remedies, particularly in people's sensitivities to pharmaceuticals, has led to new research for naturally occurring fish oil.

 The most widely available dietary source of EPA and DHA is cold-water oily fish.
 These fish do not synthesize fatty acids but obtain them from the microalgae or plankton in their diets.
 (8)

 The Federal Government's Dietary Guidelines for Americans 2015–2020 recommends that adults eat 8 or more ounces of a variety of seafood per week for the total nutrients that seafood provides.

 The American Heart Association recommends that everyone eat fatty, cold-water fish at least twice a week.
 Salmon, mackerel, herring, sardines, lake trout, and tuna are especially high in omega-3 fatty acids.

 Fish oil supplements sold over the counter come in liquid, capsule, and pill form.
 The best brands favor wild, small oily fish.
 Although these are the most popular, other sources for omega-3s include marine animal oils such as krill and plant sources such as algae.
-There are more choices than ever before, with discerning consumers increasingly opting for supplements that are pure, fresh, sustainable, and certifiably toxin-free with a focus on potency, absorbability, and bioavailability that can affect their therapeutic benefits.
+As a result, there are more choices than ever before, with discerning consumers increasingly opting for pure, fresh, sustainable, and certifiably toxin-free supplements with a focus on potency, absorbability, and bioavailability that can affect their therapeutic benefits.

 A fairly recent process called molecular distillation assures toxin-free fish oil.
 This process removes heavy metals, pesticides, and PCBs.
 All quality manufacturers sell molecularly distilled fish oil.